Without fail, the two questions that we receive daily are:

 If you selected Answer A, you are correct.

-Knowing the policy periods when different from the ERISA Plan Year can be filled with uncertainty.
+Overall, knowing the policy periods when different from the ERISA Plan Year can be filled with uncertainty.
 Always ask Wrangle for assistance.
 We are happy to help.

 For more information on the ERISA Plan Year and the Policy period, please contact Ann McAdam at amcadam@wrangle5500.com.